MP Core

 Aged 10+ / G5+

-This course empowers students to critically engage with current, globally relevant news sources.
-By analyzing articles from reputable international outlets, students sharpen their ability to interpret complex information, distinguish fact from opinion, and articulate informed perspectives.
-The curriculum cultivates media literacy—equipping learners to navigate today’s information landscape with discernment—while fostering global awareness and independent thinking skills vital for academic and professional success.
+The curriculum cultivates essential media literacy skills, equipping learners to navigate today’s information landscape with discernment, while fostering global awareness and independent thinking skills vital for academic and professional success.

 Key Objectives